Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 - You should see an ellipsis (or hamburger icon) on the top right corner of the box containing the graph.

-- Click on the ellipsis and select “Edit the chart” from the drop-down menu.
+- Click on the ellipsis and select “Edit chart” from the drop-down menu.

 - This will make your Chart editor sidebar appear again.